TheInvincibleRalph/Advanced-Ecommerce-Backend/documentation.md

     *Hey boy, you gotta be careful when using `--force` or `-f` as it rewrites commit history and can affect dem collaborators!* (well, I should look into that in the future) :)

+- I decided to try open source contribution out, thanks to [firstcontributions community](https://github.com/firstcontributions/first-contributions/tree/main) where I learnt the *fork -> clone -> edit -> pull request* workflow of a contributor, also making my first contribution in the process.
+Due to the thrill of becoming a newbie contributor, I didn't stop there.
+I tried to find other projects I could contribute to in the little way I can.
+I found this project: [chew](https://github.com/mmatongo/chew) in the process and volunteered to write test cases for them, and lucky, I was assigned to do that even without having learnt testing, but I know the process will make me learn it.

+- In the process of researching for my task at Chew, I got to know MIME.
+MIME (Multipurpose Internet Mail Extensions) is a standard used to define the type of content being transmitted over the internet.

+    MIME (Multipurpose Internet Mail Extensions) is a standard used to define the type of content being transmitted over the internet.
+It was originally developed to extend the format of email messages to support text in character sets other than ASCII, as well as attachments like images, audio, video, and application files.

+    ### MIME Type Structure

+    A MIME type is composed of two parts: a **type** and a **subtype**, separated by a slash (`/`).
+For example:
+    - `text/html`
+    - `application/pdf`
+    - `image/png`

+    - **Type**: The general category of the data, such as `text`, `image`, `audio`, `video`, `application`, etc.
+    - **Subtype**: The specific format within that category, such as `html`, `plain`, `pdf`, `json`, etc.

+    ### Example of MIME Type Usage

+    When an application or function makes an HTTP request and receives a response, the response header will typically include a `Content-Type` field.
+This field tells your application what type of data is being returned.
+For example:

+    ```http
+    Content-Type: text/html
+    ```

 **Here is what the code that handles the frontend redirection for payment looks like:**